When I first started handing out my business cards, I found that people would look at them, smile, and say, “So, what do you do?”

 1. Phone number.
 (Be consistent with how you write your phone number both online and off.
 For example: (202) 000-0000 or 202-000-0000.
 Choose one format and stick with it.)

 4. Social media icons followed by your social media handles.
 (Always use the social media icon and social media handle together.
 Use the icon as a visual and the handle so they’ll know how to find your social media accounts.
-An icon without the handle on a business card is useless as most people will not take the time to search for your accounts while on the social media platforms.
+An icon without the handle on a business card is useless as most people will not take the time to search for your accounts while on social media platforms.
 As with everything you do in marketing, you need to tell people where you are.
 Don’t make them guess.)

-Now go create an AMAZING business card of your own.
+Now, go create an AMAZING business card of your own.
 You don’t have to design the card yourself (and you shouldn’t if it’s not your thang).

 BONUS